Zizaco/confide-mongo/README.md

 ### Configuration

-Set the properly values to the `config/auth.php`.
+Set the values to the `config/auth.php` as stated in [https://github.com/Zizaco/mongolid-laravel#authentication].

 This values will be used by confide to generate the database migration and to generate controllers and routes.

 Set the `address` and `name` from the `from` array in `config/mail.php`.
 Those will be used to send account confirmation and password reset emails to the users.